 Sporting injury?
 Back problem?
 Try livescience.com featuring the skeletal system.

 Alternatively, have a relaxed browse in the Online Literature Library.
 Stuck for a spelling, meaning or synonym?
 Use the OED on line directly (Athens password needed for off-campus access).

 For public sector information try the public sector portal.

 Search the National rail enquiries, buy cheap rail tickets or travel by National Express bus or Citylink bus; look up services or the yellow pages or tides around the country; buy internet books or cds; for car journeys, see the AA route planner.

-A student's guide to finding accommodation is sensible advice offered by a London letting agent whom I think have no commercial interests in Aberdeen.
-Check any legal advice against Scottish law.
+A student's guide to finding accommodation is sensible advice offered by a London letting agent whom I think have no commercial interests in Aberdeen in spite of their Scottish name.
+Check any legal advice against Scots law.